hyperledger-labs/fabric-ansible-collection/docs/source/roles/ordering_organization.rst

     If you do not specify a version, an existing certificate authority will not be upgraded.

     If you specify a new version, an existing certificate authority will be automatically upgraded.

     | **Type**: str

+  ca_zone
+    The Kubernetes zone for this certificate authority.

+    If you do not specify a Kubernetes zone, and multiple Kubernetes zones are available, then a random Kubernetes zone will be selected for you.

+    | **Type**: str